 You also have the option of creating a new self-signed certificate.
 Verify your certificate is expired and obtain its Thumbprint by using that portion of the above procedure.
-Create a new self-signed certificate by using the “New-ExchangeCertificate” cmdlet.
+Create a new self-signed certificate by using the New-ExchangeCertificate cmdlet.
 You’ll be prompted to replace the default certificate, choose yes.
-Associate the new certificate with IIS with the “Enable-ExchangeCertificate -Thumbprint xxNEWTHUNBPRINTxx -Service IIS” cmdlet unless you have purchased a certificate from a trusted certificate authority and it is associated with IIS.
+Associate the new certificate with IIS with the command shown in the following example unless you have purchased a certificate from a trusted certificate authority and it is associated with IIS.

 For more information: